Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are whistleblowers protected in your jurisdiction?

-Russian law contains only one provision on the protection of whistleblowers.
+At present, Russian law contains only one specific provision on the protection of whistleblowers.
 Article 9(4) of the Anti-corruption Law states that civil servants or state officials who report on corruption violations will enjoy state protection.
-However, this protection is afforded only in accordance with the general Russian legal provisions granting protection to participants in criminal cases (in particular, the Criminal Procedure Code and Federal Law 119-FZ on State Protection of Victims, Witnesses and Other Participants in Criminal Proceedings (August 20 2004) and Federal Law 46-FZ on State Protection of Judges, Public Officials of Law Enforcement and Controlling Bodies of (April 20 1995)).
+However, this protection is afforded only in accordance with the general Russian legal provisions granting protection to participants in criminal cases (in particular, the Criminal Procedure Code, Federal Law 119-FZ on State Protection of Victims, Witnesses and Other Participants in Criminal Proceedings (August 20 2004) and Federal Law 46-FZ on State Protection of Judges, Public Officials of Law Enforcement and Controlling Bodies of (April 20 1995)).

 Is it common for leniency to be shown to organisations that self-report and/or cooperate with authorities?
 If so, what process must be followed?

 Under Article 4.2(3) of the Administrative Offences Code, the voluntary disclosure of an offence to the competent law enforcement authority qualifies as an extenuating circumstance.
 This means that the amount of the fine imposed on an organisation for violation of Article 19.28 of the Administrative Offences Code (unlawful remuneration on behalf of a legal entity) will be reduced.
 However, the court has sole discretion as to the scope of reduction of the fine.

 According to Articles 204 (bribery in a commercial organisation), 204.1 (mediation in bribery in a commercial organisation), 291 (bribe taking by a civil servant) or 291.1 (mediation in bribery of a civil servant) of the Criminal Code, the bribe giver is released from criminal liability if he or she:

 - actively enabled the discovery or investigation of the crime;